 For outdoorsy travelers, winter in Boston is no reason to stay inside.
+In fact, this may be the best time to visit.
 A snowy backdrop and brisk temperatures are simply an excuse to bundle up and enjoy all that the city has to offer.
-I've put together a Boston winter travel guide for those looking for outdoor activities that shine when the snow starts to fall.

 Ice Skating at the Boston Common Frog Pond